Mick Dalla-Vee: Vocals

-Dalla-Vee has contributed to projects as diverse as, the multi platinum heavy rock of the Mötley Crüe album A Decade of Decadence to the country/rockabilly sounds of Brent Howard and Southern Cherry to Colin Arthur Wiebe.
-Canadian legends, Trooper and The Powder Blues Band have also used Mick's voice for recordings.
-He has worked extensively as a studio session singer/musician, with his talent of many voices being used on a worldwide 'Karaoke' album package marketed over the dreaded U.S. infomercial.
-He has sung a number of commercial jingles for radio and television.
+Dalla-Vee can adopt a variety of voice in his singing.
+This allowed him to contribute to projects including the Mötley Crüe album A Decade of Decadence, Brent Howard and Southern Cherry and Colin Arthur Wiebe.
+Trooper and The Powder Blues Band have used Mick's voice for recordings.
+He has worked extensively as a studio session singer/musician.
+He appeared on a worldwide Karaoke album package.
+He has sung commercial jingles for radio and television.

-Awards

-Having recorded with a host of other Canadian and international recording acts such as Randy Bachman (of the band The Guess Who and Bachman Turner Overdrive), Mick was awarded a 'Gold Record' for his work on the 'Trooper' album 'Last of the Gypsies' in 1991.
-In 2011-2012 Mick received first a Gold Status award then a Platinum status award for The Live DVD: Bachman & Turner Live at The Roseland Ballroom in New York City.
-The guest performer with the band for that show and DVD was Paul Shaffer of The Late Show with David Letterman.

-Mick also earned a Platinum status for the DVD 'Randy Bachman's Vinyl Tap' which was filmed during the cross Canada tour of the show by the same name.
-Mick is the featured vocalist as well as bass player in Randy's live band.

-In 1997, he received the Saskatchewan Album of the Year Award for his song writing/musician contributions to an album with proceeds going to people affected with multiple sclerosis.

-Live
+Performance

-He keeps an extremely steady schedule playing guitar, bass and keyboards with his main band, Cease and Desist, and its new show "Atlantic Crossing".
-He is the bass player/vocalist with Canadian Rock Legend, Randy Bachman's band.
+He plays guitar, bass and keyboards with his main band, Cease and Desist, e.g., in its show "Atlantic Crossing".
+He is the bass player/vocalist with Randy Bachman's band.

-Bachman's 2003 - 2007 foray in the jazz world with his CD's, 'Jazz Thing (1 & 2)' features Dalla-Vee on the 'upright bass' and vocals.
+Bachman's 2003 - 2007 foray in the jazz world with Jazz Thing (1 & 2) featured Dalla-Vee on the string bass and vocals.

-He plays mandolin, banjo, acoustic guitars and harmonica in the Brent Howard and Southern Cherry band, and has toured as John Lennon in 'Revolver - The Worlds Best Beatles Show'.
-Mick also appears as 'Elton John' in the hit show, Elton and Billy: Live.
+He plays mandolin, banjo, acoustic guitars and harmonica in the Brent Howard and Southern Cherry band, and has toured as John Lennon in Revolver - The Worlds Best Beatles Show.
+Mick also appears as Elton John in Elton and Billy: Live.

-Dalla-Vee played keyboards with the R&B Grammy Award winning sensation, Melanie Fiona.
+Dalla-Vee played keyboards with Melanie Fiona.